ADMINISTRATIVE

 Lindsey first learned about CFA during her time as a vendor at the Berea Farmers Market.
 Her love for food and farming systems of Kentucky and the culture that surrounds them is what brought her to the farmers market; that paired with her love and reverence for community organizing and its potential to create change is what brought her to CFA.
 She is excited to use her experience and knowledge of both to further CFAs work.

 Camille holds a Bachelor of Science in Agriculture from Berea College.
-She and her partner reside in Berea with their two dogs and flock of layers.
-Having worked virtually on all sides of the food system, she has a deep understanding and appreciation for the mission of Community Farm Alliance.
-Camille owns and operates a small wholesale coffee roasting business, and currently serves on the Berea Farmers Market board.
-When she is not roasting coffee, she can probably be found wandering the foothills of Berea.
+They reside in Berea with their partner, feral child, two dogs and three cats.
+Having worked on virtually all sides of the food system, they have a deep understanding and appreciation for the mission of Community Farm Alliance.
+They enjoy the outdoors, roasting coffee, good food, good music and chasing their little one around the foothills of Berea.

 KENTUCKY DOUBLE DOLLARS